Qi Wang (psychologist): Research

 Wang further leads the research effort to understand the impact of the Internet and social media as a cultural force on memory.
 She suggests that the public, interactive, and immediate nature of online posting changes what and how individuals remember about their experiences and further shapes their sense of self and identity.
 Studies by Wang and her colleagues show that whereas sharing personal information (e.g., a recent family trip) online leads to better memory for the information, sharing public information (e.g., by reposting or retweeting news) results in impoverished recall.
 Wang proposes a triangular theory of self in the era of social media - the represented self in the private mind, the registered self on social media platforms, and the inferred self by the virtual audience - that introduces new ways to understand and study memory and self in our digitally mediated society.

 In addition to studying memory, Wang has undertaken extensive studies to examine future thinking, self-concept, and emotion knowledge in cultural contexts, the influence of the Internet and social media on human behavior, and the relation of socio-cognitive processes to psychological well-being.

 Wang emphasizes the pivotal role of culture in shaping mind and behavior.
 She urges psychologists to take culture into account in their research so as to eliminate culture-bound biases and build a true psychological science.
 Using a multi-level analysis approach, her research demonstrates the many ways in which culture and mind interact.

 Publications

 Wang has frequently published in scientific journals and in volumes of collected works.
 Her single-authored book, The Autobiographical Self in Time and Culture, is regarded as a definitive work on culture and autobiographical memory.
 Her most recent theoretical synthesis of the influence of culture on human memory can be found in the Annual Review of Psychology.
-Wang’s work has also been featured in media outlets such as Forbes, The Wall Street Journal, New York Times, BBC, PBS, and The New Yorker.
+Her newly edited volume (w/ Andrew Hoskins), The Remaking of Memory in the Age of the Internet and Social Media (OUP, 2024), offers new interdisciplinary inquiry into the multiple ways in which digital apps, platforms and services, remake individual, social and cultural memory.
+Wang’s work has been featured in media outlets such as Forbes, The Wall Street Journal, New York Times, BBC, PBS, and The New Yorker.
+To translate research findings for the general public, Wang has written a book (Peking University Press, 2015) on parenting, 哈佛宝宝养育录 (Raising a Harvard Baby: One Hundred Practices of Successful Childrearing), that integrates positive childrearing practices from Western and Asian cultures.
+She also maintains a blog “Time Travel Across Borders” in Psychology Today.